Len42/Len42.github.io/rp2040-adc-accuracy.md

 <img src="rp2040-adc-inl.png" width=500px>

 (Any ADC datasheet will have a similar graph of “integral non-linearity” or “INL”.)
-This graph clearly shows that the ADC’s behaviour is non-linear, but it seems to be pretty well defined.
+This graph shows that the ADC’s behaviour is very non-linear, but it seems to be pretty well defined.

 I compensated for this non-linear response in my firmware by mapping the ADC input value to the theoretically correct value.
 The mapping is a linear function with discontinuous jumps at specific values, based on the above graph.
 I implemented this mapping with a lookup table for efficiency, because the microcontroller is sampling the input voltage thousands of times per second while also performing other tasks.